SamR1/python-twootfeed/README.md

 The RSS feed displays only the original tweets (not the retweets) and :
 - links to :
--- the original tweet on Twitter or toot on Mastodon
+  - the original tweet on Twitter or toot on Mastodon
--- hashtags
+  - hashtags
--- usernames
+  - usernames
 - URLs
-- images (only for Twitter for now)
+- images
-- source  (only for Twitter for now)
+- source
 - location  (only for Twitter)
-- numbers of retweets (or reblogs for Mastodon) and favorites
+- numbers of retweets (or boots for Mastodon) and favorites
 (see examples below).

 [![Python Version](https://img.shields.io/badge/python-3.6-brightgreen.svg)](https://python.org)